 But for my stress free last minute Christmas menu I wanted everything to be easily available in a supermarket, which I know smoked salmon is, but it is also an ingredient that our small supermarket often runs out of!!!
 If you want to add it on, I have given some extra instructions below the recipe, but I promise these little bites are delish without it!

 I actually made this recipe for a big function a few weeks ago, I tripled the recipe as I was serving so many people.
 Having made this, sliced it, arranged it on a tray, driven 40 minutes with it in a cool box and unwrapped it and served it an hour later, I can without a doubt say this is also a great dish to take to a bring a dish or pot-luck party.
 It is a bit different and holds up to transportation.
-If you know you are going to have access to a kitchen when you get there, you might want to leave it in the baking tray, but sliced and placed on a silver tray it did really really well!!!
+If you know you are going to have access to a kitchen when you get there, you might want to leave it in the baking tray and slice the potato frittata when you get there, but sliced and placed on a silver tray before it was transported – it did really really well!!!

-Just look how pretty these Potato Frittata Squares look with the fairy lights in the background.
+Just look how pretty these Sheet Pan Potato Frittata Squares look with the fairy lights in the background.
 I love fairy lights!!!!
 And food!!!!

 The key to making this pretty simple dish, look elegant is in the plating, yesterday I served it on a cake stand, the height and generous basil garnish gave it a bit of grandeur.
 So much prettier than just a square on a plate.
 If you do want to plate this to serve it, then you might want to add a little dressed green salad on the side, just to make it stand out.
 After all we eat with our eyes first 😉